Crime Briefs: Mr. Poopy Pants arrested on burglary

 A man driving with expired plates was found with methamphetamine last Saturday morning.

-The man said he had just bought the car a couple of days earlier.
-He told the officer that his driver's license had been taken away and that he didn't have h on the car.
+The man said he had just bought the car a couple days earlier.
+He told the officer that his driver's license had been taken away and that he didn't have insurance on the car.

 He was arrested on charges of possession of a controlled substance, a drug felony, weapons possession by a previous offender, a felony, and misdemeanors for driving under restraint, displaying fictitious plates and driving without insurance.